BHARGAVSAI558/safedemo/README.md

 ### *"SafeNet doesn't ask you to prove anything.
 It proves it for you."*

-**AI-powered parametric income protection for India's 15 million gig delivery workers.**
+**AI-powered parametric income protection for India's millions of gig delivery workers.**
 When rain, heat, floods, or shutdowns erase a day's earnings — SafeNet detects it, validates it, and pays it.
 Automatically.
 No claim.
 No proof.
 No waiting.

 ---